spesenti/SWIM/cran-comments.md

-## Resubmission
-Amended the reference in the description field of DESCRIPTION.
+## Submission new version 0.2.0

 ## Test environments
-* ubuntu (on travis-ci)
+ubuntu (on travis-ci)
-* local win, R 3.6.0
+local win, R 3.6.2

 ## R CMD check results
 There were no ERRORs, WARNINGs or NOTE.